 Another crypto exchange veteran, Kraken is a fully-fledged platform founded in 2011 by Jesse Powell, an expert in virtual currencies who’s been around in the industry for more than 15 years.
 Before founding Kraken, Powell worked on different crypto projects and even helped Mt.
 Gox get back on its feet after the notorious hacking attack.

 Witnessing the challenges of the industry and realizing the need for secure crypto trading platforms, he was motivated to create his own.
-The security improvements that he added to Kraken’s protocol were: “Master Key” that gives you access to restricted account options and Global Settings Lock that you can set to recognize a list of addresses and block the rest.
+The security improvements that he added to Kraken’s protocol were: “Master Key” which gives you access to restricted account options and Global Settings Lock that you can set to recognize a list of addresses and block unauthorized ones.

 As a fiat to crypto exchange, Kraken offers around 30 cryptocurrencies that can be purchased with USD, EUR, CAD, JPY, GBP, and CHF, depending on the user’s location.